-A unique collaborative effort of sponsoring organizations, Janssen, the Pharmaceutical Companies of Johnson & Johnson, Merck, and AstraZeneca, the NMF Dctr program is a comprehensive program that features a didactic curriculum to provide physicians with the core knowledge, skills and competencies to engage in clinical trial activities and post-training support (including mentoring and networking) to bridge the gap between training and practice.
+A unique collaborative effort of sponsoring organizations, Johnson & Johnson Innovative Medicine, Merck, AstraZeneca, and Genentech – the NMF Dctr program is a comprehensive program that features a didactic curriculum to provide physicians with the core knowledge, skills and competencies to engage in clinical trial activities and post-training support (including mentoring and networking) to bridge the gap between training and practice.
 After participating in NMF Dctr, emerging investigators are equipped with the tools and support to participate in and lead clinical research teams.

-The emerging investigator training curriculum features Parexel® Academy’s Clinical Investigator Certification Program, a ten-week curriculum accompanied by eight weekly live virtual training sessions.
+The emerging investigator training curriculum features Parexel® Academy’s Clinical Investigator Certification Program, a 10-week curriculum accompanied by eight weekly live virtual training sessions.

 Parexel® Academy's Clinical Investigator Certification Curriculum Topics

 - Drug Development

 - Recruitment, Retention and Diversity in Clinical Trials

 - Clinical Trials in Today’s Environment and Technology in Clinical Research

 - Risk Identification, Management, and Mitigations; Safety Reporting and Quality Assurance

 - Investigator Oversight and Quality Standards in Global Clinical Trials